List of St. Louis Cardinals first-round draft picks: Picks

 Ted Simmons (1967) made six all-star appearances with the Cardinals.

+Terry Kennedy (1977) was the first college position player drafted by the Cardinals in the first round.

 Brian Jordan (1988) was the Cardinals' first supplemental draft pick.

 Braden Looper (1996) was drafted third by the Cardinals, their highest draft selection in team history.

-Adam Kennedy (1997) is one of the nineteen first-round draft picks from California, more than any other state.

 Lance Lynn (2008) is the Cardinals' most recent first-round draft pick to win a World Series.

+Michael Wacha (2012) is the Cardinals' most recent first-round draft pick to be selected to an All-Star Team.

-Michael McGreevy (2021) is the Cardinals' most recent first-round draft pick to make his MLB debut.
+JJ Wetherholt (2024) is the Cardinals' most recent first-round draft pick to make his MLB debut.